 (A) Assessment Monitoring.
-You must monitor for the unregulated contaminants on List 1 of Table 1, in paragraph (a)(3) of this section, if you are notified by your State or EPA that you are part of the State Monitoring Plan for Assessment Monitoring.
+You must monitor for the unregulated contaminants on List 1 and Total Chromium per Table 1, in paragraph (a)(3) of this section, if you are notified by your State or EPA that you are part of the State Monitoring Plan for Assessment Monitoring.

-- (B) Screening Survey.
-You must monitor for the unregulated contaminants on List 2 of Table 1, in paragraph (a)(3) of this section, if notified by your State or EPA that you are part of the State Monitoring Plan for the Screening Survey. - (C) Pre-Screen Testing.
-You must monitor for the unregulated contaminants on List 3 of Table 1, in paragraph (a)(3) of this section, if you are notified by your State or EPA that you are part of the State Monitoring plan for Pre-Screen Testing. - (3) Analytes to be monitored.
-Lists 1, 2, and 3 of unregulated contaminants are provided in the following table:
+(B) Screening Survey.
+You must monitor for the unregulated contaminants on List 2 of Table 1, in paragraph (a)(3) 40 CFR Ch.
+I (7-1-16 Edition)

+of this section, if notified by your State or EPA that you are part of the State Monitoring Plan for the Screening Survey.

+(C) Pre-Screen Testing.
+You must allow EPA or its representative to collect samples to support monitoring for the unregulated contaminants on List 3 of Table 1, in paragraph (a)(3) of this section, if you are notified by your State or EPA that you are part of the State Monitoring plan for Pre-Screen Testing.
+In addition, you must permit the collection of samples as necessary for EPA to perform analysis for total coliforms, E. coli, bacteriophage, Enterococci and aerobic spores.

+(3) Analytes to be monitored.
+Lists 1, 2, and 3 of unregulated contaminants and total chromium monitoring are provided in the following table: